 - Go to the 'Pay rates' page

-- Scroll down the page to the 'Additional earnings lines' section.
-You are going to use this feature as it will allow you to have payments automatically added to a pay run until the parental leave payment limit has been reached.
+- See 'Additional earnings lines'.
+You are going to use this feature as it will allow you to have payments automatically added to a pay run until the parental leave payment limit has been reached

 - The 'units' field represents the number of weeks being paid in the pay run (e.g. 1 for weekly pay run, and 4.33 for monthly pay runs)

 - Set the rate, which is the current weekly amount that has been set for paid parental leave ($772.55 for the 21/22 financial year)